department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/ct-redesign-discovery_product-outline.md

    - Increased utilization (Google Analytics)
    - More use of GI Bill benefits
    - Increased Yellow Ribbon usage
-   - # of users who apply after searching/from the GIBCT
+   - Number of users who apply after searching/from the GIBCT
    - Increasing rates of those who attend schools found using the tool
    - Fewer help desk calls/questions